LittleDTLe/VapeProductQuiz/ReadMe.md

   - Key metric cards for **Total Revenue**, **Total Sales**, **Conversion Rate**, and **Total Searches**.
   - Bar charts for "Top Popular Types" and "Top Popular Ingredients" to show what users search for most.
   - Top 10 tables for Types and Ingredients, showing _only_ converting items, sorted by the highest revenue.
+  - A "Top 10 Products Sold by Quiz" table, populated from a dedicated tracking table.
   - Side-by-side tables comparing "Top Converting" (most profitable) search combinations vs. "Top Popular" (most searched) combinations.
 - **Sales & Revenue Tracking:** Automatically links quiz usage to sales.
   - Logs a conversion when a user buys a product that matches their _last quiz search_.
   - Accurately tracks the **subtotal** of _only the matched items_, not the entire cart.
   - Handles variable products by checking the parent product for attribute terms.
   - Tracks sales anonymously using a persistent `user_id_hash`.
+  - Saves matched items, quantities, and subtotals to a dedicated `wp_vv_quiz_conversion_items` database table.
 - **Dynamic Cascading Filters:** Dropdowns update dynamically based on the prior selection, ensuring customers are never led to a 'zero results' page.
 - **Real-Time Result Preview:** The CTA button displays the number of matching products immediately after filter selection, enhancing user experience.
 - **Full Localization Support:** The plugin is fully prepared for translation using `.pot`, `.po`, and `.mo` files, supporting locales like `el_GR` and generic `el`.